Apology to a Young Woman for Noticing Her

 You were ducking down an aisle and had an ugly scowl on your pretty face.

 That's when I realized -- you had seen me first.
-I must have offended you by noticing you.

 It's been an endless, dreary winter and the sight of a beautiful, tastefully dressed young woman in this city is rare.